-I tried not to obsess over the mistakes I had made along the way and to focus instead on the future and doing the next, best thing.
+I tried not to obsess over the mistakes I had made along the way but to focus instead on the future and doing the next, best thing.

 Flash forward four years and I’m amazed by how much has changed.
 I’ve paid off my non-mortgage debt, doubled my net worth, and gotten several promotions which boosted my pay.
 I’ve even started a side hustle and this blog!

 There is a little bittersweet in all of this, however.
 Despite my best effort to squelch it, I can’t help but wonder what my life would be like now if I had started engaging with my money a few years earlier.
 Where would I be if I hadn’t made these money mistakes?